-AHEAD values a multiplicity of perspectives and worldviews, and believes that increased diversity enhances our practice.
-AHEAD defines diversity holistically and welcomes voices from all backgrounds, histories, and lived experiences.
-AHEAD is committed to equity, inclusion, and access, and works intentionally to represent diversity across the organization and supports professional development and practice that is congruent with these values.
+AHEAD values a multiplicity of perspectives and worldviews and believes that increased diversity enhances our professional organization.
+AHEAD is committed to equity, inclusion, and access, and works intentionally to represent diversity across the organization and support professional development and practice that is congruent with these values.

-AHEAD strives to create inclusive and accessible experiences in all its governance, events, and activities.
-Some ways this is achieved include:
+AHEAD strives to create inclusive and accessible experiences across the organization, including governance, events, and activities.
+To this end, we commit to:

-- Designing fully accessible web-based materials, including websites, apps, emails, and registration portals
+- Designing accessible and inclusive events, fully accessible web-based materials, and accessible online courses

 - Inviting and working to include diverse perspectives on all leadership groups and committees